codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Triggering

 {{<notebox>}}
-You should manually set up the webhook in your repository hosting service to enable automatic builds in response to events in the repository.
-Please refer to the [documentation](../building/automatic-build-triggering/#setup-webhooks-manually) for details.
+You need to set up webhooks in the repository hosting service to enable automatic builds in response to events in the repository.
+Please refer [here](../building/automatic-build-triggering/#setup-webhooks-manually) for details.
 {{</notebox>}}

 `triggering:` defines the events for automatic build triggering and watched branches.
 If no events are defined, you can start builds only manually.